|

 this camaraderie helps build relationships that value teamwork and

+a sense of community in the workplace.
 Sponsor.
 This is the fourth year that First Niagara

 Bank has been the Presenting Sponsor of Sean’s Run.
 Tom also